jbeck018/howlerops/docs/user-guides/GETTING_STARTED.md

 ## First-Time Setup

-When you first launch SQL Studio, you'll be guided through an onboarding wizard:
+When you first launch Howlerops, you'll be guided through an onboarding wizard:

 1. **Welcome Screen**: Learn about key features
 2. **Profile Setup**: Tell us about your use case and role